ubyssey/volunteer/installation/docker.md

 ```
 7. You should now be able to develop inside the Docker container and see your development version of the site on localhost:8000

-## What these instructions will accomplish
+## What does setting up like this accomplish?

 Starting out as a new coder on an ongoing coding project is generally a difficult and time-consuming process.
 Even if your general computer knowledge is strong, knowledge of the specific tools involved may still be weak, and there’s almost inevitably a lot of learning to do.
 Furthermore, because you’re likely to have your own computer, we have little control over what you have installed, creating the risk of wasting time doing a lot of individualized troubleshooting.

 Because the Ubyssey depends so much upon volunteer work from students who are busy with school work, it is necessary coder **onboarding be made as fast as possible**, so volunteers do not get caught up on the “boring stuff” of simply getting a local development environment set up.
 We therefore distribute **virutalized development machines** using containerization technology, specifically, Docker.
 This technology is often used in the tech industry alongside DevOps practices.
 The site and all its dependencies are packaged together in a “container”.
 Containers are a virtualization technology that can start up faster than traditional VMs, because many containers can share a single Linux kernel.
-The containerized website runs the same on any individual computer as it runs on the production environment.
+The containerized website can run the same on any individual computer as it runs on the production environment.

-## What do I need?

-### Visual Studio Code

-This sort of workflow is best done using [Visual Studio Code](https://code.visualstudio.com/), available for all major platforms, because Microsoft has developed a [Remote Development plugin](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) designed to facilitate this.
+## Software

-### Install Docker
+### Docker

 Install Docker (version `docker 19.03.x` is used in these instructions).
 Follow the instructions [from official Docker doc](https://docs.docker.com/).
 This will require you to create a docker account if you do not already have one.

 Afterward install docker-compose (these instructions use `docker-compose 1.25.x`) from [here](https://docs.docker.com/compose/install/) (If not already installed with docker).

-*If setting up on linux, all docker and docker-compose commands should be preceeded with `sudo`.* To enable docker without `sudo`, follow this [official post-installation doc](https://docs.docker.com/install/linux/linux-postinstall/).
+*(2020/06/29 - Possibly outdated note!)
+If setting up on linux, all docker and docker-compose commands should be preceeded with `sudo`.* To enable docker without `sudo`, follow this [official post-installation doc](https://docs.docker.com/install/linux/linux-postinstall/).

+### Visual Studio Code

+This sort of workflow is best done using [Visual Studio Code](https://code.visualstudio.com/), available for all major platforms, because Microsoft has developed a [Remote Development plugin](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) designed to facilitate this.

 ### (Possibly outdated) Note for Mac